Sunday, November 15, 2015

 "Get outta here or I'm gonna pound you one."
 Amadeo threatened, playfully punching Milo on the shoulder.

 Amadeo walked casually into the cafeteria, taking his time so that he could scan the room and find the object of his interest.
 The city had built this new school four years ago, which included a full cafeteria, something the older schools lacked.
-As a result the room was pretty well packed since the kids who would normally have walked home for lunch 'brown bagged' it, and stayed to eat and talk with their friends.
+As a result, the room was pretty well packed since many of the kids who would normally have walked home for lunch 'brown bagged' it, and stayed to eat and talk with their friends.

 The last woman smiled as she placed a pint of milk and an only slightly wizened apple on his tray.
 He smiled back, paid his thirty cents, and turned to scan the room again, paying special attention to the corners.